Xiujia-Yang/Resource/README.md

 ### Scripts
 * All-to-all public clone quantification (Fig. 5A)

 	`python all2all_public_quantification.py clone_file_path.tab`

-This python script implements the all-to-all public clone quantification among enrolled samples.
-It takes an annotation tabular file `clone_file_path.tab` as input.
+The script, `all2all_public_quantification.py`, implements an all-to-all public clone quantification among enrolled samples.
+It takes only an annotation tabular file, `clone_file_path.tab`, as input.
 This file has three columns including sample id, project id and path to `clones.txt` that output by MiXCR and looks like below,

 	```
 	Sample	Project	Path
 	DRR056252	PRJDB4353	DRR056252_MIXCR/clones.txt